MRI Examination Guide For Nurotron Cochlear Implant

-2) Before the examination, take caution to wait the swelling caused by the implantation surgery reduced, and for most patients it takes two to four weeks.
+2) Before the examination, make sure patient has no fever; take caution to wait the swelling caused by the implantation surgery reduced, and for most patients it takes two to four weeks.
 Whether the patient takes out the magnet for MRI examination or not, the metal case may cause shadows around the implant.
 Please inform the patient beforehand.

 2. Patients’ comfort

 Please explain to the patient as follows.

 1) Compression bandages (for MRI over 0.2T) may prevent the implant magnet from twisting and shifting, but the patient may still feel pressure.
 This sensation is similar to the feeling of pressing the thumb against the skin, which does not damage the implant or harm the patient.